mekkablue/Glyphs-Scripts/README.md

 *These scripts are intended for syncing uprights with their italics.
 Open two fonts, and run the scripts.
 They do not change your fonts, but report in detail in the Macro window.*

+* **Auto-align Composites with Incremental Metrics Keys:** For the frontmost font, auto-aligns composites where only the first component’s alignment is disabled.
+Ignores .tf, .tosf and math operators.
+Will open a tab with affected glyph layers.
 * **Compare Font Info > Font:** Detailed report of Font Info > Masters for the two frontmost fonts and outputs a report in the Macro window.
 * **Compare Font Info > Masters:** Detailed report of Font Info > Masters for the two frontmost fonts and outputs a report in the Macro window.
 * **Compare Font Info > Instances:** Detailed report of Font Info > Instances for the two frontmost fonts and outputs a report in the Macro window.